When a child gets sick at school, it's not always easy to get them the care they need.

 What types of conditions can be treated?

 Currently, we diagnose and treat common acute illnesses such as cough, cold, sore throat, ear infection and pink eye.
+Additional services such as asthma care and speech therapy may be available at specific locations.

 Do you write prescriptions?